hanubeki/dake/README.md

 Fllowing problems are not confirmed in alpha 2:
 * Crash while playing Springtime pump-single Expert (bundled with SM5)
+* Crash when attempt to play beat-double5 chart.

 ##License##
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0